DaveyManuel/First_Portfolio/README.md

 ## Technologies

 For my first portfolio, I have designed my html documents to have responsive design for mobile platforms.
 By using Bootstrap I have learned how to implement navs, navbars, buttons, forms, cards, and sticky footers.
 I have also learned how to efficiently use Bootstrap's grid system consisting of rows and columns.
 In addition, I also was able to design my components using bootstrap colors such as bg-dark, bg-gradient, text-white, text-warning, text-muted, and border-info.
+To add a background image I created my own custom stylesheet and modified the body tag by using "background-image: url();"

 ## Pages